rikosintie/Ubuntu4NetworkEngineers/docs/wireless-tools.md

 #### Create a function to start sparrow

-Below is a simple function that you can add to your `.zshrc` or or custom zsh alias file.
+Below is a simple function that you can add to your `.zshrc` or custom zsh alias file.
 I prefer to put my custom functions into the zsh custom aliases file.
 Mine is at `~/.oh-my-zsh/custom/my-aliases.zsh` but you can use any name in the custom folder as long as the extension is `.zsh`

 To add it to `.zshrc`: